This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

 Now...

-We will proceed with the duplicated version’s processing.
-The first step is to add a transient shaper effect to the channel’s effect rack.
-We will slightly increase the transient shaper’s attack parameter, but decrease the sustain parameter.
-Now, we’ll use the reverb effect to add some more color to the sound.
-Let’s check how this sounds.
+We will proceed with processing the duplicate version.
+The first step is to add a transient shaper effect to the channel's effect rack.
+We will slightly increase the transient shaper's attack parameter but decrease the sustain parameter.
+Now, we'll use the reverb effect to add more color to the sound.
+Let's check how this sounds.

 This is a picture of the SB sequencer, duplicated piano chord progression's MIDI editor, along with the interfaces of the transient shaper and reverb effect used for processing.